RECREATIONAL THERAPEUTIC SERVICE

 (Young person)

-ONSIDE Virtual Drop-In
+ONSIDE

 Your child does not have to be part of any sports club and if they are part of one, they may still want to attend the group.
 They just need to bring with them a positive attitude to exercise and have fun!
+Sessions include a fun warm-up, a variety of exercises to improve sporting techniques and plenty of games.
+The session includes a range of different types of sports.

 Music in Mind Choir